CardamomCake/RaceMate/README.md

 **This is a third-party app designed to help you create your own custom races for the game Fly Dangerous.**

+---

 This app requires you to enable two settings in Fly Dangerous:
 1. **Telemetry:** Turn this on under the **Integrations** panel in the **Options** menu.
 This allows RaceMate to pull your coordinates from the game.
 2. **Borderless Window Mode:** Change your game from full screen to borderless window mode.
 This allows the app to overlay on top of the game.
-It is also recommended that you turn your clipboard history on to minimize your chances of losing your edited race.
+3. It is also recommended that you turn your clipboard history on to minimize your chances of losing your edited race.

 You do not need to install the app to use RaceMate; it is a standalone executable.
-Running the executable will result in two warnings from Windows:
+The first time you run the executable Windows will give you two warnings:
 - The first warning is because the application is unsigned.
 - The second warning is a firewall warning due to the application attempting to read the telemetry data of Fly Dangerous.

-You will only need to agree to these warnings the first time you run the app.
+---

 **How to use RaceMate:**
 1. **Start the game** and check if you have the required settings enabled (telemetry, borderless window, and clipboard history).